Flora MacDonald College

-Flora MacDonald College was a women's college in Red Springs, Robeson County, North Carolina.
+Flora Macdonald College was a women's college in Red Springs, Robeson County, North Carolina.
 It was founded in 1896 by Dr. Charles Graves Vardell as the Red Springs Seminary, renamed Southern Presbyterian College and Conservatory of Music in 1903 then Flora MacDonald College in 1914.

-The Neoclassical style main building was constructed between 1900 and 1910 and consists of six sections: the brick Conservatory Hall (1900); East Hall (1902); Morgan Hall (1904); West Hall (1905); the center domed section Administration Hall (1906); and Long West (1910).
+The Neoclassical style main building was constructed between 1900 and 1910 and consists of six sections: the brick Conservatory Hall (1900); East Hall (1902); Morgan Hall (1904); West Hall (1905); the center domed section Main Hall (1906); and Long West (1910).
 The main block, six bays wide and nine deep, has a Palladian entrance and a three-story Doric order tetrastyle portico and is surmounted by a dome.
-In the garden is a stone monument commemorating two of MacDonald's children, whose remains were moved from unmarked graves in Richmond County and reinterred on the college grounds in 1937.
+In the garden is a stone monument commemorating two of Macdonald's children, whose remains were moved from unmarked graves in Richmond County and reinterred on the college grounds in 1937.
 The building was named to the National Register of Historic Places in 1976.